marenwoodruff/project_2_instructions/README.md

 6. To run this, in your terminal, type `npm run start:dev`

+7. For any other commands that you want to run, open another terminal tab.

 #### Express generator
 Like Danny stated yesterday, the express generator gives us a lot.